AdrianVollmer/Zundler/README.md

 This approach is quite hacky, but it might work well enough for some purposes.

-Some scripts may break as the execution flow is different than some scripts expect.
+* Some scripts may break as the execution flow is different than some scripts expect.
+For example, HTML forms with `method="GET"` to local HTML files only work if the receiving code uses URLSearchParams, as same-origin policies forbid reading GET parameters otherwise.
+* Opening links in a new tab won't work

 Installation